puppup420247-org/EdgeEnterprise/edgeenterprise/configure-edge-with-mdm.md

 To configure a policy setting using a custom OMA-URI you have to:

-- create the OMA-URI path
+- Create the OMA-URI path.
-- use "String" as the path type
+- Specify the path data type.
-- set the value for the path
+- Set the value for a browser policy.

 The following sections describe how to create the OMA-URI path, look up and define the value in XML format for mandatory and recommended browser polices, and update policies.

-### Define the OMA-URI path
+### Create the OMA-URI path

 You can use the following URI path formula as a guide for creating the OMA-URI path.